-Grasscycling is a popular trend in home lawn care that refers to leaving grass clippings to sit on top of grass as a natural fertilizer after mowing your lawn.
+Grasscycling is a popular trend in home lawn care that refers to leaving grass clippings to sit on top of the grass as a natural fertilizer after mowing your lawn.
 It doesn’t require special equipment.
-You can use a regular mower – gas, electric or reel – or you can purchase a specialized mulching or recycling mower.
+You can use a regular mower – gas, electric, or reel – or you can purchase a specialized mulching or recycling mower.

-4 Reasons To Grasscycle
+Four Reasons To Grasscycle

-“All American Turf Beauty has always recommended that our customers leave the clippings on the lawn as often as possible” Says Jim O’Loughlin General Manager All American Turf Beauty.
+“All American Turf Beauty has always recommended that our customers leave the clippings on the lawn as often as possible” says Jim O’Loughlin, General Manager, All American Turf Beauty.

 - It saves money.
 When you let clippings lie, you no longer spend money on disposal – for bags or curbside yard waste programs.

 - It saves fertilizer.
 Clippings can cover up to 25% of your lawn’s fertilizer needs.
 One hundred pounds of clippings can produce 3–4 pounds of nitrogen, one-half to 1 pound of phosphorus, and 2–3 pounds of potassium (nitrogen, phosphorus, and potassium are the main components of lawn fertilizer).
 If 100 pounds sounds like a lot, consider that a half-acre lawn, in a temperate region like Iowa, produces more than 3 tons of grass clippings annually.

 - It saves space in landfills.
 Those 3 tons of clippings, mentioned above, wind up in landfills in some communities.
 Grasscyling returns clippings to lawns.